fccm/OCamlSDL2_Mixer/README.md

 ## Current State

-These relays are currently in a very early draft state.
+This binding is currently in a very early state.

-You may expect to get segfaults.
+## Version

-These pieces of code are currently called "relays" and not bindings while there is currently no memory management and no integration with the garbage collector.
+This version of the binding is known to work with sdl2_mixer version 2.0.4 and OCaml version 4.13.1

 ## Relicensing